manmeet3/Medical-SSL-SimCLRv2/README.md

 # Overview
-In this project, we use semi-supervised learning to train a plant disease classifier in a lable efficient manner.
+In this project, we use semi-supervised learning to train a plant disease classifier in a label efficient manner.
 Initially, we pretrained, and fine tuned the [simclrv2](https://github.com/google-research/simclr) architecture on the TFDS plant village dataset.
-Finally, we applied transfer learning to adapt the network for leaf pathology detection problem.
+Next, we applied transfer learning to adapt the network for leaf pathology detection problem.

 The leaf pathology dataset consists of classifying whether fruit trees and plants are experiencing an on-set of scab, rust or another combination of parasites (multiple diseases) leading to destruction of the garden.